2019 World Grand Prix (darts)

 The 2019 BoyleSports World Grand Prix was the 22nd staging of the World Grand Prix.
-It was held from 6–12 October 2019 at the Citywest Hotel in Dublin, Ireland.
+It was held from 6 to 12 October 2019 at the Citywest Hotel in Dublin, Ireland.

 Michael van Gerwen was the defending champion, after defeating Peter Wright 5–2 in the 2018 final, and he successfully defended the Grand Prix for the first time, winning the title for the fifth time overall with a 5–2 win against Dave Chisnall in the final.

 Prize money

 The total prize money increased from £400,000 to £450,000.

 The following is the breakdown of the fund: